coq/coq/doc/sphinx/addendum/type-classes.rst

    .. attr:: mode

-      This attribute can be used to set the mode of resolution of the class at declaration time, using the same syntax as :cmd:`Hint Mode`, and is mostly equivalent to a `Hint Mode` declaration after the `Class` declaration, except that the `mode` declaration can survive section closing.
-The setting affects when typeclass resolution can be triggered on a constraint for the class, see :ref:`below <ClassMode>` for details.
+      Sets the resolution mode of the class at declaration time, using the same syntax as :cmd:`Hint Mode`, and is equivalent to a `Hint Mode` declaration after the `Class` declaration, except that the `mode` declaration can survive section closing.
+The setting affects when typeclass resolution can be triggered for a class constraint, see :ref:`below <ClassMode>` for details.
-      It is recommended to always set a mode when introducing a class or use a default mode.
+      We recommend always setting a mode when introducing a class or using a default mode.

    .. error: Discharging the class @ident would drop its mode declaration.
 Declare the class outside a section.

-      If a :attr:`mode` attribute is given to a class inside a section, but no `default mode <TypeclassesDefaultMode>` is set, then this results in an error at section closing as we don't know how which mode the discharged variables for the class should have.
+      If a :attr:`mode` attribute is given to a class inside a section, but no `default mode <TypeclassesDefaultMode>` is set, this results in an error at section closing since Coq don't know which mode the discharged variables for the class should have.

    .. cmd:: Existing Class @qualid